autobanter.ca

 Like most things, a dedicated "tool" is typically better than one that does multiple jobs and I would assume a pellet grill/smoker might be the same.

-Quote from: GreatBigAbyss on Today at 04:05 PMAlready did.
+Quote from: GreatBigAbyss on Apr 02, 2026, 04:05 PMAlready did.
 They're about $33/40lb bag, and the average burn rate is 1 lb/hr.
 So, given how often I BBQ in the summer, I'd get about a month out of a bag of pellets, perhaps a little more.
 I usually get about a month or two out of a tank of propane, and these days, a propane fill is $25 at Co-op.
 So the wood pellets will end up costing more, but not like an astronomical amount.

 I've used $8 bag hardwood pellets from CDN Tire for smoking many times.
 Would be great in a BBQ UNLESS you're looking for a very specific smoke profile.